jaredpetersen/troubadour/README.md

 ### Errors
 Jukebox handles errors in two different ways: abruptly throwing an error when the error was not recoverable or gracefully emitting the error when it is recoverable.

 Errors like not passing the name of a supported command-line audio player to the Jukebox constructor are not recoverable, so the module will throw an error.
-Errors like calling the `play` function without a file path specified are recoverable, so Jukebox will just emit an error event to let the user know.
+Errors like calling the `play` function without specifying a file path are recoverable, so Jukebox will just emit an error event to let the user know.

 The error listener can be set up by including the following: